fernanduandrade/fernanduandrade/README.md

 🙍‍♂️ I'm an enthusiastic about backend development, love new tech and love meeting new places.

-💜 I'm a proud member of the best community [He4rt](https://github.com/he4rt).
+💜 I'm a proud member and moderator of the best community [He4rt](https://github.com/he4rt).

 ### How to reach me 📪